-as not having a price promotion.17 The vertical lines identify July 2011, when the Yoplait acquisition was completed.
+18The price promotion flag is a variable included in the IRI dataset and takes the value one when a acquisition was completed.
 Both panels show no evidence of differential trends before July 2011 and immediate price decreases after July 2011, providing further evidence supporting the theory.